rolve/better-checks/src/site/markdown/index.md

 ### Project Status

-The development of **Better Checks** has just started, meaning the library is not ready to use yet.
-You can have a look at the progression and the source code at the project&apos;s GitHub page:
+The first version of the library is feature-complete.
+You can download and play around with the source code at the project&apos;s GitHub page:

 <https://github.com/rolve/better-checks>